dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 icrc7_revoke_approval: (from_subaccount : opt blob, spender: opt Account, token_ids: variant { Collection; TokenIds: vec nat }) -> (vec variant { Ok: nat; Err: RevokeError; });
 ```

-### icrc7_revoke_all_approvals
+### icrc7_revoke_all_approvals   // TO REVIEW

 Revokes all approvals pertaining to tokens of the user.
+This includes approvals related to specific token ids as well as a collection-level approval.

-The return value is the Ok variant in case all approvals could be successfully removed and an error code otherwise.
+The return value is the `Ok`` variant in case all approvals could be successfully removed and an error otherwise.
 In case of success, the result is the number of revoked approvals.

 ```candid "Type definitions" +=
 type RevokeError = variant {